ramit21/ELK/README.md

 http://localhost:9200/logstash*/_count
 ```

-9.Next, create the index pattern and visualiser for the data on Kibana:
+9.Next, create the index pattern and visualiser for the dashboard on Kibana:

-Kibana -> Discover -> Create Index pattern: index pattern = "logstash*" with @timestamp as the time filter field.
+Kibana -> Discover tab (to analyze data) -> Create Index pattern: index pattern = "logstash-*  with @timestamp as the time filter field.

-Kibana -> Visualize ->
+Kibana -> Visualize tab (to create visualization) -> Create visualization fo a type say table, bar chart etc.

+Kibana -> Dashboard tab (to see the data) -> Give dashboard a name and choose the visualization created above.
+You can use multiple visualizations on this dashboard.

 ----------------------------